 If you have COPD, you most likely breathe comfortably when you’re at rest.
 But when you’re active, your breath starts coming in before air from your last exhale goes out.
 That causes shortness of breath.

-In people with heart failure, the heart does not pump blood efficiently.
-As in COPD, most people with heart failure can breathe easily when at rest.
-With activity, blood flow must increase, and the heart must pump harder and faster.
-If the heart can’t keep up, blood “backs up” into the lungs.
+If you have heart failure, your heart doesn’t pump blood efficiently.
+As with COPD, if you have heart failure, you can probably breathe easily when at rest.
+With activity, blood flow must increase, and your heart must pump harder and faster.
+If your heart can’t keep up, blood “backs up” into your lungs.
 This fluid congestion causes shortness of breath.